groboclown/nightjar-mesh/README.md

         # The relative weight to assign this service/color for this path.
         "/tuna": "100"

+        # Note that the paths weights above are not fixed.
+You can adjust
+        # these values through the Cloud Map UI or through the AWS cli.

         # These settings are required for SRV records, but for this
         # record, the values are never used.
 So we set these to valid
         # values that are harmless.